spidasoftware/webhooks-tool/README.md

 See the [SPIDAMin WebhookAPI Documentation](https://github.com/spidasoftware/schema/blob/master/doc/apis/webhookAPI.md) for more information on using webhooks with SPIDAMin.

 **Note:** If Min becomes unavailable, the webhooks tool will need to be resynced with min to ensure that all webhooks are registered with min.
-Please click the resync button on the admi page to do this.
+Please click the resync button on the admin page to do this.

 ## Installation